hasura/engine-plugin-restified-endpoint/README.md

 ddn supergraph build create
 ```

-Please update the GRAPHQL_SERVER_URL variable in the `wrangler.toml` with the projects graphql endpoint.
+Please update the GRAPHQL_SERVER_URL variable in the `wrangler.toml` with the project's graphql endpoint.

 **Note**: For end-to-end tracing, you would have to update the `wrangler.toml` file to add the Hasura PAT in `OTEL_EXPORTER_PAT` var.